Matcha with Extra Virgin Olive Oil. Morning Antioxidant Bomb.

 It may look like your good ol’ matcha, but don’t be deceived!

-This is something else.
+This is olive oil drink is something else.
 The grassy notes of an early harvest extra virgin olive oil pair beautifully with the mild bitterness and earthiness of matcha to create a truly rich, velvety smooth drink.

 Not to mention that it truly is an antioxidant bomb!